-Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
+Every year for our World’s Best Awards survey, Travel + Leisure asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
 Readers rated cities on their sights and landmarks, culture, cuisine, friendliness, shopping, and overall value.

-Read on for the full list of winning cities in the region.
+Read on for the full list of the best cities in Africa and the Middle East.

 1. Cape Town